fleetdm/fleet/handbook/growth.md

 - **Be relatable**, friendly and sincere.
 Being relatable reminds our users that they're talking to another human that cares.
 Use simple words and sentences, especially in technical conversations.

 - **Project confidence**, and be informative.
-Clearly tell users what they need to know, remembering to always stay positive and never overconfident.
+Clearly tell users what they need to know, remembering to always stay positive so as NOT to sound overconfident.

 - **Manage risk, not fear**.
-Risk management is smart, while focusing on fear can lead to poor choices.
-Educate users about security threats positively, and never use fear as a communication and marketing tactic.
+Educate users about security threats positively.
+Risk management is smart, but focusing on fear can lead to poor decisions.
+We NEVER use fear as a communication and marketing tactic.

 ## Voice and grammar guidelines